-Moody's Investors Service, Inc. ("Moody's") has assigned its municipal bond rating of "Aaa" to the Bonds based on the guarantee thereof by the Permanent School Fund of the State of Texas.
+S&P Global Ratings ("S&P") is expected to assign its municipal bond rating of "AAA" to the Bonds based on the guarantee thereof by the Texas Permanent School Fund.
 See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein.
-In addition, Moody's has assigned its underlying, unenhanced rating of "A2" to the District's ad valorem tax-supported indebtedness, including the Bonds.
+In addition, S&P has assigned its underlying, unenhanced rating of "A+" to the District's ad valorem tax-supported indebtedness, including the Bonds.

-FUTURE BOND ISSUES
+FUTURE BOND ISSUES .....

-The District has no authorized but unissued ad valorem tax bonds.
-However, the District may incur other financial obligations payable from its collection of ad valorem taxes and other sources of revenue, including maintenance tax notes payable from its collection of maintenance and operations taxes, public property finance contractual obligations, delinquent tax notes, and leases for various purposes payable from State appropriations and surplus maintenance and operations taxes.
+Following the issuance of the Bonds, the District will have no authorized but unissued ad valorem tax bonds.
+In addition, the District may incur other financial obligations payable from its collection of taxes and other sources of revenue, including maintenance tax notes payable from its collection of maintenance taxes, public property finance contractual obligations, delinquent tax notes, and leases for various purposes payable from State appropriations and surplus maintenance taxes.
+PAYMENT RECORD The District has never defaulted on the payment of its bond indebtedness.
+DELIVERY When issued, anticipated to occur on or about August 25, 2021 (the "Date of Delivery").
+LEGALITY The Bonds are subject to the approval of legality by the Attorney General of the State of Texas and the approval of certain legal matters by Orrick, Herrington & Sutcliffe LLP, Austin, Texas.
+(See "APPENDIX C - FORM OF BOND COUNSEL'S OPINION" herein).

-PAYMENT RECORD

-The District has never defaulted on the payment of its bond indebtedness.

-DELIVERY

-When issued, anticipated to occur on or about February 22, 2021 (the "Date of Delivery").